NaXzyu/Dialogos/docs/Overview.md

 ## Building Dialogos LLM

-To build your LLM (Language Learning Model) in Unity with ML-Agents, you'll need to follow these general steps:
+To build one's Language Learning Model (LLM) in Unity with ML-Agents, the following general steps are required:¹[1]

-1. **Install ML-Agents**: Make sure you have the ML-Agents Unity package installed in your project.
-You can install it via the Unity Package Manager or directly from the [GitHub repository](^5^).
+1. **Installation of ML-Agents**: The ML-Agents Unity package must be installed in the project, which can be done via the Unity Package Manager or directly from the GitHub repository.

-2. **Set Up Your Environment**: Configure your Unity environment for the LLM.
-This involves creating or importing necessary assets, setting up the scene, and ensuring that your environment is ready for training.
+2. **Environment Setup**: The Unity environment must be configured for the LLM, involving the creation or importation of necessary assets, scene setup, and readiness for training.

-3. **Implement Your Agents**: Develop the agents within Unity that will interact with the environment.
-You'll need to define their observations, actions, and rewards.
+3. **Agent Implementation**: Agents that will interact with the environment must be developed within Unity, defining their observations, actions, and rewards.

-4. **Local Training Configuration**: Copy the necessary training configuration files and scripts to your project.
-These will include the `trainer_config.yaml` for hyperparameters and any Python scripts needed for training.
+4. **Local Training Configuration**: Necessary training configuration files and scripts, including the `trainer_config.yaml` for hyperparameters and any Python scripts needed for training, must be copied to the project.

-5. **Train Your Agents**: Use the ML-Agents Python package to train your agents.
-This will involve running the `mlagents-learn` command with your configuration file and environment.
+5. **Agent Training**: The ML-Agents Python package is used to train the agents, running the `mlagents-learn` command with the configuration file and environment.

-6. **Evaluate and Embed the Model**: After training, you'll need to evaluate the performance of your model.
-Once satisfied, you can embed the trained model back into your Unity project for inference.
+6. **Model Evaluation and Embedding**: Post-training, the model's performance is evaluated.
+Once satisfactory, the trained model is embedded back into the Unity project for inference.

-Designing an agent in Unity with ML-Agents to function like a Language Learning Model (LLM) involves creating an agent that can process and generate language-based data.
-Here's a high-level overview of how you might design such an agent:
+Designing an agent in Unity with ML-Agents to function as a Language Learning Model involves creating an agent capable of processing and generating language-based data.
+The design process includes:

-1. **Observations**: The agent should be able to observe text data.
-This could be done by converting text into numerical data that the agent can understand, such as word embeddings or one-hot encoded vectors.
+1. **Observations**: Agents must observe text data, which can be achieved by converting text into numerical data such as word embeddings or one-hot encoded vectors.

-2. **Actions**: Depending on the complexity of the language tasks, you can use either discrete or continuous actions, or a combination of both.
+2. **Actions**: The complexity of language tasks dictates the use of discrete or continuous actions, or a combination of both, with discrete actions involving word selection from a predefined vocabulary and continuous actions allowing nuanced control over language generation.
-   - **Discrete actions** might involve selecting words from a predefined vocabulary to form sentences.
-   - **Continuous actions** could be used for more nuanced control over language generation, such as adjusting the sentiment or style of the generated text.

-3. **Rewards**: Define a reward system that encourages the agent to generate coherent, contextually appropriate language.
-This could be based on metrics like BLEU score for translation tasks or other NLP-specific evaluation metrics.
+3. **Rewards**: A reward system is defined to encourage coherent and contextually appropriate language generation, potentially based on metrics like BLEU score for translation tasks.

-4. **Neural Network Architecture**: Use a neural network architecture suitable for processing sequential data, such as LSTM or Transformer models, which are commonly used in NLP tasks.
+4. **Neural Network Architecture**: Sequential data processing requires suitable neural network architectures, such as LSTM or Transformer models.

-5. **Training**: Train the agent using reinforcement learning algorithms provided by ML-Agents, such as Proximal Policy Optimization (PPO), and consider using curriculum learning to gradually increase the complexity of language tasks.
+5. **Training**: Reinforcement learning algorithms provided by ML-Agents, like Proximal Policy Optimization (PPO), are used for training, with curriculum learning to increase task complexity gradually.

-6. **Integration**: Integrate the trained LLM with the ML-Agents API, allowing it to perform actions and receive observations within the Unity environment.
+6. **Integration**: The trained LLM is integrated with the ML-Agents API, enabling action performance and observation reception within the Unity environment.

----
+The detailed design includes setting up a chat panel UI in Unity, implementing text processing systems, and defining agent observations and actions.
+The reward function rewards coherent, relevant, and diverse language generation, and the neural network architecture employs sequence modeling and attention mechanisms.
+The training process involves curriculum learning, imitation learning, and reinforcement learning, with continuous evaluation and model improvement leading to deployment and potential continuous learning.

+The training execution phase involves initializing the ML-Agents environment, starting training sessions, agent-environment interaction, data collection, learning algorithm application, policy updates, simulation and training loops, monitoring, evaluation and adjustment, and model saving and exporting.

+Simulation and training loops are essential for reinforcement learning, with the agent repeatedly interacting with the environment to improve its policy.
+This involves simulation initialization, episode starts, agent actions, environment responses, data collection, policy updates, loop continuation, parallel simulations, progress monitoring, and training adjustments and optimization.

+Creating training datasets involves data collection, formatting, directory organization, initial training sets creation, coding actions and observations, scripting language for datasets, and training with continuous actions²²[22].
+Continuous observations and actions are coded using XML for structured training data, allowing for clear hierarchy and representation of nested structures.

 ## Detailed Design: